nurularifin83/My-Doc/lms/make-live-chat-with-vuejs.md

 }
 ```

 > 16. DONE.
 We've done for part one.
-But we still log way to go.
+But we still long way to go.
 Next we'll make for part-2, in this part we'll make chat box and chat for both side.

 ## _PART II (for student)_ (In this part you don't to think about route and controller anymore because we've added all of that on the _first part_)
 > 17. Make file in ```resources/js/components/ChatMessage.vue``` and put this code: